Nominations for Hackney schools stars 2018 are now closed.

 It's not just teachers who make a good impression on children, parents and carers; whether they are staff who are cooking meals, cleaning, managing facilities and keeping things running, caring for our early years children, providing brilliant clubs or special educational services - without these dedicated staff - schools would struggle to reach the high standards we expect.
 Often in the background - our support staff are essential to meet all of our children's needs on a daily basis.

 This award is to recognise a teacher or schools staff who has proved their dedication and commitment to Hackney.
-They will have served over fifteen years in their organisation or in service to children in Hackney.
+They will have served over 15 years in their organisation or in service to children in Hackney.

 The judges will be looking for someone who has made an outstanding contribution to the borough, and deserves recognition for being an amazing ambassador over their years of service.